redouard2/OpenVAS-VulnLab/README.md

 ## Reflection
 This project was designed to give me hands-on experience with vulnerability management, including configurations and remediations.
-This was the second Vulnerability Management suite that I used (the first being Tenable Nessus), and I have enjoyed doing this project to increase myskillset further.
+This was the second Vulnerability Management suite I used (the first being Tenable Nessus), and I have enjoyed doing this project to increase my skills further.
+In the future, I will be doing a Qualys Vulnerability Management Scanner Lab, redo the Nessus Vulnerability Management Lab, and do my own mini Active Directory Lab.